-Honorio O. Reyes-Lao - is 77 years old.
+Honorio O. Reyes-Lao - is 77 years old; has served the Corporation as an Independent Director for ten (10) years 2009.
 Pursuant to SEC Memorandum Circular No. 4-2017, an independent director shall serve for a maximum cumulative term of nine (9) years, and that the reckoning of the cumulative nine-year term is from the year 2012.
-Pursuant to the said SEC circular, Mr. Lao is deemed to have been an independent director of the Company for nine (9) years since 2012.
-Mr. Reyes-Lao is also an independent director of Semirara Mining and Power Corporation and a director of Philippine Business Bank (Listed); (Public but Non-Listed) DMCI Project Developers, Inc. (independent director from
+Pursuant to the said SEC circular, Mr. Lao is deemed to have been an independent director of the Company for eight (8) years since 2012.
+Mr. Lao is also an independent director of Semirara Mining and Power Corporation and a director of Philippine Business Bank (Listed); (Non-Listed) DMCI

-2016-present); (Non-Listed) Southwest Luzon Power Generation Corp.
+Project Developers, Inc. (independent director from 2016-present), Southwest Luzon Power Generation Corp.
 (2017-present), Sem-Calaca Power Corp.
 (2017-present), Gold Venture Lease and Management Services Inc. (2008-2009), First Sovereign Asset Management Corporation (2004-2006, CBC Forex Corporation (1998-2002), CBC Insurance Brokers, Inc. (1998-2004), CBC Properties and Computers Center, Inc. (1993-2006); Education.
 Bachelor of Arts, Major in Economics (De La Salle University), Bachelor of Science in Commerce, Major in Accounting (De La Salle University), Masters Degree in Business Management (Asian Institute of Management); Civic Affiliations.
 Institute of Corporate Directors, Fellow, Rotary Club of Makati West, Member/Treasurer, Makati Chamber of Commerce and Industries, Past President.

-Antonio Jose U. Periquet - is 60 years old.
+Antonio Jose U. Periquet - is 60 years old; Mr. Periquet has been an Independent Director of the company since August 2010.
 Pursuant to SEC Memorandum Circular No. 4-2017, an independent director shall serve for a maximum cumulative term of nine (9) years, and that the reckoning of the cumulative nine-year term is from the year 2012.
-Pursuant to the said SEC circular, Mr. Periquet is deemed to have been an independent director of the Company for nine (9) years since July 2012.
-Mr. Periquet is also a director of the following: (Listed) Ayala Corporation, The Max's Group of Companies, Philippine Seven Corporation, Inc. Semirara Mining and Power Corporation, Universal Robina Corporation; (Non-listed) Albizia ASEAN Tenggara Fund, Campden Hill Group, Inc. (Chairman), Campden Hill Advisors, Inc., Pacific Main Properties and Holdings (Chairman), Lyceum of the Philippines University, The Straits Wine Company, Inc.; Education.
+Pursuant to the said SEC circular, Mr. Periquet is deemed to have been an independent director of the Company for eight (8) years since 2012.
+Mr. Periquet is also a director of the following: (Listed) ABS-CBN Corporation, Ayala Corporation, Bank of the Philippine Islands, The Max's Group of Companies, Philippine Seven Corporation, Inc. Semirara Mining and Power Corporation; (Non-listed) Albizia ASEAN Tenggara Fund, Campden Hill Group, Inc. (Chairman), Campden Hill Advisors, Inc., Pacific Main Properties and Holdings (Chairman), Lyceum of the Philippines University, BPI Capital Corporation, BPI Family Savings Bank, Inc., BPI Asset Management and Trust Corporation (Chairman), The Straits Wine Company, Inc.; Education.
 Mr. Periquet is a graduate of the Ateneo de Manila University (AB Economics).
 He also holds an MSc in Economics from Oxford University and an MBA from the University of Virginia.
 Civic Affiliations.
 Global Advisory Council, Darden Graduate School of Business Administration, University of Virginia, Member; Finance and Budget Committee of the Board, Ateneo de Manila University, Member; Finance Committee, Philippine Jesuit Provincial, Member.